 While we know a great deal about what she was like and how she thought from The Pillow Book

 we know practically nothing about her life.
 She was certainly a member of the Kiyowara family, probably a daughter of Kiyowara no Motosuke.
+Her real name is unknown, but many scholars think it might have been Kiyohara Nagiko.
 She may

 have been briefly married to one Tachibana no Norimitsu by whom she had a son and there is a tradition that she died in poverty which is very likely a Karmic Death